-On August 6th 1922, the Feast of the Transfiguration, a few people met at a site on Joyce Avenue just behind the Cedars Hospital to hold a service proclaiming the presence of the Church in Sherwood.
+On August 6th 1922, a few people met at a site on Joyce Avenue just behind the Cedars Hospital to hold a service proclaiming the presence of the Church in Sherwood.
 This was the first in the chain of events leading to the establishment of St Martin's.
 The initiative had been taken by Revd A R Browne-Wilkinson of St Paul's in the parish of Daybrook , which then included the new Sherwood estate.

-It was affectionately known as the 'Tin Tabernacle' although clearly not made of tin or any other metal.
-It was used until November 1927 when another temporary church (later used as the church hall) was built on Trevose Gardens.
+In spite of not being made of metal, it was affectionately known as the 'Tin Tabernacle' , a typical term for this type of building .
+It was used until November 1927 when another temporary structure, later used as the church hall, was built on Trevose Gardens.
 Edward Lysons began his ministry in Sherwood in 1926 and dedicated himself to the task of providing a permanent church for Sherwood.
-Meantime the 'Tin Tabernacle' continued in use for Sunday Schools, until it was sold in 1944 to the Nottingham General Hospital to be used as a rehabilitation centre.
-It was demolished in 1982.
+Meanwhile, the 'Tin Tabernacle' continued in use for Sunday Schools, until it was sold in 1944 to the Nottingham General Hospital to be used as a rehabilitation centre.
+It was eventually demolished in 1982.

 The new temporary church cost £4,500, much of it provided by the Diocesan Church Extension Committee, and was dedicated on November 10th 1927, one day before the Armistice Day services which coincide with St Martin's Day.
 Services were held there for almost ten years until the new church of St Martin's opened in February 1937.

-In 1926 Sherwood, with a population of c9000, was made a Conventional District, and on November 13th 1936 St Martin's became an Ecclesiastical District.
-It was taken partly from the parish (sometime Consolidated Chapelry) of St Paul's, Daybrook , partly from the parish (sometime Particular District) of St John the Evangelist, Carrington , and partly from the parish (sometime District Chapelry) of St Jude, Nottingham.
+In 1926 Sherwood, now with a population of c9000, was made a Conventional District, and on November 13th 1936 St Martin's became an Ecclesiastical District, its parish being taken from parts of St Paul's, Daybrook , St John the Evangelist, Carrington , and St Jude, Nottingham.